Shaun Chan Choong Kong

 Mr. Chan left Hong Kong in 1996 to return to Malaysia where he established Gadek Asset Management as a principal shareholder and managing director before selling it to Phileo Allied Bank in 1998.
 The Company was renamed Phileo Asset Management and established a niche in the management of fixed income products and other unit trust assets.
 Mr. Chan was also a non-executive director of Phileo Allied Berhad, the holding company of Phileo Bank.
 He left Phileo in 1999 to establish Opus Capital Sdn.
 Bhd. (now known as Cope Capital Partners Sdn.
 Bhd.) to focus on the provision of investment advisory services to several offshore private equity and real estate investment funds.
 He was also the principal partner of Pan Asia Capital Management, a HK based private equity company that managed in excess of USD100mil in private equity assets – the investments within Pan Asia Capital has since been exited.
 In 2002, the principal partners of Pan Asia Capital Management then started an investment fund to invest into Japanese real estate which had up to USD 400mil in gross value of real estate assets.
 These assets have since been repackaged into a REIT and listed in Singapore as Saizen REIT whereupon Mr. Chan exited from his involvement with the Japanese real estate group.

-Mr. Chan graduated from Trinity College, Cambridge with a degree in Economics.
-He held an Investment Manager’s licence in Hong Kong (1986 to 1997) and a Fund Manager’s Representative licence in Malaysia (1997 to 1999).
-Currently, he holds a Capital Markets Services Representative’s Licence.
+Presently, Mr. Chan is a director of several other private companies.
+He graduated from Trinity College, Cambridge with a degree in Economics.
+He held an Investment Manager’s licence in Hong Kong (1986 to 1997), a Fund Manager’s Representative licence in Malaysia (1997 to 1999) and a Capital Markets Services Representative’s Licence (2007 to Aug 2019).